Global Branding: 9 Top Tips for Going International

 For consumers, a brand that is easy to recognise is something you can trust.
 Maintaining consistency establishes your brand as authentic and professional, strengthening the familiarity and trust between your brand and your customer.

-So, make sure that you have a good grasp of the fundamental elements of your unique brand identity, including your visual style, your vision statement and your brand’s key message.
+So, make sure you grasp the fundamental elements of your unique brand identity, including your visual style, vision statement and brand’s key message.

 4 – Make Sure Your Data is Easily Accessible for Your Team

 Data silos can cause severe problems regarding consistency.
-If a time-constrained team member on the other side of the world is unable to access the media they need, it could create something that does not fit your brand’s aesthetic.
+If a time-constrained team member on the other side of the world cannot access the media they need, it could create something that does not fit your brand’s aesthetic.

 This is especially true if you haven’t implemented a solid internal communication system, SIP trunks and scheduling to account for different time zones.